Gabriel-Martins-Gazaneo/Green-Logistics/README.md

 ![Placeholder for Circular Production Image](link_to_circular_production_image.jpg)

-# Information and Insights from Professor Guaraci Ima de Moraes's Classes
+# Information and Insights from Professor Guaraci Lima de Moraes's Classes

-Learn from the wisdom of [Professor Guaraci Ima de Moraes](https://www.linkedin.com/in/professorguaracimorais/?originalSubdomain=br) in his classes.
+Learn from the wisdom of [Professor Guaraci Lima de Moraes](https://www.linkedin.com/in/professorguaracimorais/?originalSubdomain=br) in his classes.